andyw-lala/Tek7KTesters/Readout/README.md

 The above image clearly shows a timeslot pulse that is around 130us wide, with a plateau at -15V between approximately 45us and 65us, which is where the sampling must occur for the resistor values to generate the appropriate currents.

-Two circuits were investigated to map the 0 -> -15V pulse from the mainframe onto a logic-level signal:
+Two different circuits were investigated to map the 0 -> -15V pulse from the mainframe onto a logic-level signal (circuits shown are for a single timeslot only):

   1. Discrete Timeslot Input Interface Circuit

-     Based on the circuit used in the 7M13, using a single NPN transistor.
+     Based on the circuit used in the [7M13](https://w140.com/tekwiki/images/3/33/070-1577-00.pdf), using a single NPN transistor.

      ![Discrete Circuit](/Images/Discrete_timeslot_interface_snippet.png)